Jeretin/RogueBotArena/README.md

 **Type:** 3D Top-Down Shooter

 ## Process diary

+### 19.12.2024
+Enemy AIs.
+Game has now two enemies.
+First one, the most basic is now ready.
+Another one "Puncher" is still in progress.

+Also health systems for player and enemies.

+### 18.12.2024
+More controls implemented and learning about the new input system.

+Player can now shoot and dash.

 ### 17.12.2024
 Started the project.
 I imported assets to project and made repository for the project.

 I also made scene, camera and started learning Unity's "new" input system with WASD.

-### 18.12.2024
-More controls implemented and learning about the new input system.

-Player can now shoot and dash.

 ## 3rd Party assets